Dear Future Homeowner,

 That range is less-than-helpful for a prospective homeowner.
 Moreover, it fails to account for their family’s needs and what they are hoping to see in their dream home.

-The truth is, a home cannot be and should not be shopped in the same way as a lunch: How much is this sandwich if I swapped lettuce for tomato?
+The truth is, a home cannot be and should not be shopped in the same way as say...a fence: How much is it per foot?
 There’s a better way to arrive at pricing that fits the homeowners wishes.

 The Barden Approach to Pricing: